9 Best Drinks To Reduce Inflammation, Says Science

-Need a refresher on chronic low-grade inflammation?
-We figured because it's a silent problem with few easy-to-recognize symptoms, just like high blood pressure.
-Think weight gain, fatigue, joint pain, skin problems, and digestive issues, for starters.
-Any number of problems can cause these symptoms and one of them could be chronic low-grade inflammation, that is, when your body's immune system pumps out inflammatory substances as a way of dealing with injury and disease.
-It's the bad side of a good thing.
+Like high blood pressure, chronic low-grade inflammation is a silent problem with few easy-to-recognize symptoms, like weight gain, fatigue, joint pain, skin problems, and digestive issues, among others.
+While any number of problems can cause these symptoms, one of them might be chronic low-grade inflammation—that is, when your body's immune system pumps out inflammatory substances as a way of dealing with injury and disease.
+It's essentially the bad side effect of a good thing.

 Studies have shown that bromelain produces both analgesic and anti-inflammatory effects in patients with rheumatoid arthritis and reduces knee pain and inflammation in patients with osteoarthritis.
 Pineapple juice taken after exercise may even relieve post-exercise inflammation by helping to repair and ease muscle soreness because it is also rich in potassium.

 While all parts of the pineapple contain bromelain, most of this magical compound is found in the stem.
 Because the stem is a little on the tough side, you can blend or juice the core with the sweeter flesh to make a delicious anti-inflammatory elixir.